kaleben0/Codex/README.md

   - City of Heroes - Comics & Fanzines
   - City of Heroes - Game Manuals
   - City of Heroes - Story Bibles
-  - Links to Homecoming & Rebirth Sites
+  - Links to COH Servers
   - Link to original Paragon Wiki

 - Software Used :